bobbingwide/SB/readme.txt

 followed by a pagination section.

-PLANNED:

-* Several templates
-* Quite a few template parts

-The planned `block-templates` are:
+NOT NECESSARY:

+The following `templates` were planned but deemed to be unnecessary since index.html satisfies the requirements except perhaps for a breadcrumbs block.

 * archive.html - generic template used for archives: author, taxonomy, date, tag
 * category.html - used to display the Category archive
 * date.html - date base archive
 * home.html -  used for Blog Posts index page or Posts Shown on Front (when front-page not implemented)
-* page-sb.html - displays the reactSB page
-* search.html - Display search results
-* single-bigram.html - display for a single bigram CPT
 * taxonomy.html - used to display taxonomy terms

 See the template visualization: https://developer.wordpress.org/files/2014/10/Screenshot-2019-01-23-00.20.04.png

-The planned `block-template-parts` are:

-* query block to display the groups of 4 featured images in a grid
-* query block to display links to other posts
-* pagination
-* more widgets for the sidebar: Sequentially biased, Summed by, Site building
-* Seen before metadata
-* Tags
-* Published and last update date, with Edit link

 == Installation ==

 * Install and activate pre-requisite plugins.
-* Either install Gutenberg 10.3.0-rc1 or higher or install and build the latest Gutenberg source.
+* Either install Gutenberg 13.1.0 or higher or install and build the latest Gutenberg source.
 * Activate Gutenberg.
 * Install and activate the SB theme, as you would install any other theme.
 Full Site Editing will be enabled automatically.
 * For some of the templates and template parts to work properly you will need to install and activate the pre-requisite plugins.